-- A. Filing: A party wishing to appeal the outcome of an investigation must submit a written request to the Title IX Coordinator located in the Office of Government and Community Relations within five (5) working days after the date of the written notice of decision.
+- A. Filing: A party wishing to appeal the outcome of an investigation must submit a written request to the Appeals Review Officer, Suzanne Tabor, director of public policy, located in the Academic Center, Room 336 (stabor@ubalt.edu; 410-837-4533) within five (5) business days after the date of the written notice of decision.
 If no appeal is submitted within the five-day period, the Investigator's finding(s), sanction(s), disciplinary action(s), or corrective action(s) will be final. - B. Conditions: A written request for an appeal must include an explanation of how one or more applicable conditions for appeal have been met.
-The sole conditions for an appeal are limited to the following: - 1.
-A procedural error or procedural omission occurred that significantly impacted the outcome of the investigation.
-A written summary inclusive of this error or omission and its potential impact on the decision must be included. - 2.
-Consideration of certain new evidence, unknown or unavailable during the original investigation, which could have substantially impacted the outcome of the investigation.
-A written summary inclusive of this new evidence and its potential impact on the decision must be included. - C. Notice: The Title IX Coordinator will review the appeal and provide notice of the appeal to the non-appealing party, allowing the non-appealing party to respond. - D. Outcome: The Title IX Coordinator will provide a written decision to the appealing party and non-appealing parties within ten (10) calendar days of the appeal or, if applicable, of receiving the non-appealing party's response, unless extenuating circumstances exist; this decision is the final outcome of the University's process. - E. Conflict of Interest: If a conflict of interest exists for the Title IX Coordinator, the president of the University will designate an alternative individual to review the appeal and issue a decision.
+The sole conditions for an appeal are limited to the following: - A procedural error or procedural omission occurred that significantly impacted the outcome of the investigation.
+A written summary inclusive of this error or omission and its potential impact on the decision must be included. - 2) Consideration of certain new evidence, unknown or unavailable during the original investigation, which could have substantially impacted the outcome of the investigation.
+A written summary inclusive of this new evidence and its potential impact on the decision must be included. - C. Notice: The Appeals Review Officer will review the appeal and provide notice of the appeal to the non-appealing party, allowing the non-appealing party to respond up to five business days of receiving notice of the appeal.
+The non-appealing party's response, if provided, will be shared with the appealing party, which will complete the notice of appeal to parties. - D. Outcome: The Appeals Review Officer will provide a written decision to the appealing party and non-appealing parties within ten (10) business days of the appeal or, if applicable, of receiving the non-appealing party's response, unless extenuating circumstances exist; this decision is the final outcome of the University's process. - E. Conflict of Interest: If a conflict of interest exists for the Appeals Review Officer, the president of the University will designate an alternative individual to review the appeal and issue a decision.
 In this circumstance, additional time may be taken to issue the decision. - F. Request for Extension: A reporting or responding party may request an extension of time to submit a request for an appeal due to demonstrated extenuating circumstances only.
-To do so, the request must be submitted to the Title IX Coordinator in writing within five (5) working days from the date of the written notice of decision.
+To do so, the request must be submitted to the Appeals Review Officer in writing within five (5) working days from the date of the written notice of decision.
 All other requirements for the appeal process apply.